Kostayne/react-modifier/readme.md

 // <FlexAppTheme, IFlexAppProps, IFlexAppState>
 ```

-Okay, now we can use new component.
+Okay, now we can use the new component.
-A Theme prop is required, mod is optional, you always can define default theme in component.
+A Theme prop is required, but mod is optional, you always can define default theme in component to reuse it.

 ``` typescript
 FlexAppF text="It actually works" mod={createMod("root__app")} theme={flexAppThemes.dark}></FlexAppF>